 Teaser for Tesla semi truck debuting in SeptemberEnlarge Photo

-Daimler is already conducting trials of a handful of electric vans and trucks and expects to have an electric semi truck similar to its Urban eTruck concept from 2016 in production towards the end of the decade.
-American startup Nikola also in 2016 showed us an extended-range electric semi truck that’s promised for production by the end of this decade.
-And just in August, engine manufacturer Cummins showed off an electric truck concept.
-Cummins, however, is yet to mention production.
+Mercedes-Benz is already conducting trials of a handful of electric vans and trucks and expects to have an electric truck similar to its Urban eTruck concept shown in 2016 in production by early next decade.
+American startup Nikola also in 2016 showed an extended-range electric truck.
+Nikola is promising its truck for production by the end of the decade.

 Beyond its truck, which may feature self-driving capability, Tesla also has in the hopper the Model Y crossover SUV, a next-generation Roadster, and a pickup truck.
 That’s on top of its plans for energy storage and solar roofs.
 In other words, it’s going to be busy times at the Californian firm for years to come.